 Landmark Education and its Landmark Forum program are the first cult brand many people think of inside the personal development/self-help industry.
 Landmark Education was founded in 1991 and offers personal growth seminars in 20 countries throughout the world.
-Its most well known program, The Landmark Forum, has developed a passionate cult following among the over one million people who have taken the course.
+Its most well known program, The Landmark Forum, has developed a passionate cult following among the over 1.4 million people who have taken the course.
 In addition to a wide assortment of personal programs, Landmark Education also offers corporate programs under its subsidiary, The Vanto Group.

 Conducted in a classroom format wherein a leader presents ideas and the participants then ask questions and interact with the course leader about those ideas, The Landmark Forum takes place over three days and an evening.